menu

 Demographics

-The rate of college-level education in Winnett is quite a bit lower than the national average among all cities of 21.84%: just 12.41% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Winnett with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.41% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Winnett in 2018 was $32,289, which is middle income relative to Montana and the nation.
-This equates to an annual income of $129,156 for a family of four.
+The per capita income in Winnett in 2022 was $46,713, which is wealthy relative to Montana and the nation.
+This equates to an annual income of $186,852 for a family of four.
 However, Winnett contains both very wealthy and poor people as well.

 The people who call Winnett home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Winnett residents report their race to be White, followed by Asian.
-Important ancestries of people in Winnett include German, Norwegian, English, Irish, and Swedish.
+The greatest number of Winnett residents report their race to be White.
+Important ancestries of people in Winnett include German, Irish, Norwegian, English, and Scots-Irish.

 The most common language spoken in Winnett is English.
 Other important languages spoken here include Polish and Italian.